documente/phrase/docs/language-overview.md

 ```
 when I click on welcome page greet button

-when I enter "John" in welcome page name input and click on welcome page greet button
+when I type "John" in welcome page name input and click on welcome page greet button
 ```

 ## Then section